2022 Liberian by-election: Background

 The NEC originally planned for the by-election to be held on May 10.
 On May 6, the NEC had announced that due to the legal matters regarding the UP and CPP, the by-election would need to be indefinitely suspended, with a new date to be determined by the legislature.
 On June 3, the Supreme Court ruled that the section of the CPP framework document preventing the UP from fielding candidates was unconstitutional, and as such, was null and void.
-By mid June, both houses of the legislature agreed in a joint resolution that June 28 would be the new date for the by-election.
+By mid June, both chambers of the legislature agreed in a joint resolution that June 28 would be the new date for the by-election.
 Campaigning officially began on June 20 and ended on June 26.

 The list of candidates was announced on June 14.
 There were six candidates in total.
 Two candidates with parties, those being Galakpai Kortimai of the UP and Sumo G. Kupee of the People's Unification Party (PUP).
 The remaining independent candidates were Joseph K. Jallah, Momo T. Cyrus, Mariamau B. Fofana, and George Beyan Samah.

 FrontPage Africa had reported that Jallah, Kortimai, and Cyrus were the main three contenders in the race.
-Jallah had ran for the Lofa County Senate seat before.
+Jallah had run for the Lofa County Senate seat before.
 He had won third place in the 2011 election, and second place in two consecutive elections after that, in 2014 and 2020.
 The ruling Coalition for Democratic Change (CDC) did not field a candidate of their own for the Lofa County by-election, but they did endorse Jallah.
 Kortimai had served as the superintendent of Lofa County from 2006 to 2012 and was the county chairman of the UP at the time of the election.
 Lofa County had been considered a reliable stronghold for the UP vote.
 Kortimai was endorsed by Samukai.
 Cyrus was a sports figure as well as businessman from Voinjama who had founded a large private security organization.
 Fofana was the only woman in the race.
 Her and Samah were both incumbent members of the House of Representatives, Fofana serving in Lofa County's 4th district and Samah serving in Montserrado County's 12th district.
 Kupee represented Lofa County in the Senate from 2006 to 2014.